 The NLT’s proposed changes to Rock Creek would be more radical.
 Smith believes it would make sense to reduce the number of holes from 18 to nine, recover some of William Flynn’s best features, and use the rest of the land for other purposes—a driving range, perhaps, or a kids’ par-3 course.
 The goal would be to cultivate a community-friendly vibe.
 “It is a very bucolic and beautiful spot,” Smith said.
 “We can envision young families coming in that have nothing to do with golf, just to have a grilled cheese for the kids and a beer for the dad and hang out on the porch.”

 For D.C.’s third municipal golf property, Langston Golf Course, the NLT is still working out its proposal.
-Recently in the news as the venue for Stephen Curry’s announcement of his sponsorship of a Howard University golf team, Langston has long been a national hub of African-American golf.
+Recently in the news as the venue for Stephen Curry’s announcement of his sponsorship of a new Howard University golf program, Langston has long been a national hub of African-American golf.
 It was founded in 1939 by black golfers who had been turned away from East Potomac and Rock Creek, and has served as a home base for many notable African-American players.
 Perched on a riverside property, Langston may need the least work of the D.C. trio—”some polish and maybe some creative thinking,” Smith said—but the NLT still hopes to bring in a well-regarded firm willing to consult at the course.

 How much will all of this cost?
 The National Parks Service itself estimated that the three golf facilities have racked up a combined total of $30 million in deferred maintenance.
 All of the clubhouses have to be either repaired or replaced, and the irrigation and drainage systems need to be overhauled.
 With these financially volatile factors in play, the NLT is still working to come up with a price tag for its vision.